CE-Programming/toolchain/docs/libraries/keypadc.rst

     }
     prevkey = key;

-Getting GetCSC codes with keypadc
+Getting GetCSC Codes with keypadc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This code returns the same keycodes that `os_GetCSC()` produces.